netovieira/interceptor/README.md

-# interceptor
+# Interceptor
-A Prototype for a new and revolutionary Cook Knife!
+I'm a best Prototype for a revolutionary Cook Knife!